How Soon Can I Contest a Will?

 Most Will challenges can be resolved outside of Court, but it’s best to get legal advice early on so you can build the strongest case.

-Our Contentious Probate Lawyers offer free initial advice and a full Contesting a Will Assessment Service where we’ll look at your case in depth and let you know if you’ve got a strong chance of successfully contesting a Will.
+Our Contentious Probate Lawyers offer a full Contesting a Will Assessment Service where we’ll look at your case in depth and let you know if you’ve got a strong chance of successfully contesting a Will.